Eltaurus-Lt/Anki-Card-Templates/README.md

 ##### 4. Checking the template version

-While the shared deck includes the version of the Memrise template in the names of each Note Type the templates and the presets, this part can be dropped when renaming a new Note Type or no longer correctly represent the contents of the Note Type if it got updated.
-A more robust reference (important for the support add-on as well) can be viewed when editing a Note Type in [the Card Type editor](#card-type-editor), at the top of the Styling tab
+While the shared deck includes the version of the Memrise template in the names of each Note Type the templates and the presets, this part can be dropped when renaming a new Note Type or no longer correctly represents the contents of the Note Type if it has been updated.
+A more robust reference (important for the support add-on as well) can be viewed when editing a Note Type in [the Card Type editor](#relevant-anki-windows), at the top of the Styling tab

 🚧🚧🚧